ajayanilkumar/PydanticAI-Cookbook/README.md

 - Create a file `keys.env` to store your API Keys.
 - You can get your free Tavily Search API from [here](https://app.tavily.com/home)

-The notebook `WebsearchAgent.ipynb` demonstartes how to create a simple research report with a title and summary points.
+The notebook `WebsearchAgent.ipynb` demonstrates how to create a simple research report with a title and summary points.

 The notebook `ResearchAnalystAgent.ipynb` aims to produce dataframes out of the results of a query.
 The results are validated, as PydanticAI provides a way to add validation functions via the *agent.result_validator* decorator.
 - This notebook can be further improved by maintaining conversation hisory.
-- Can also improve info accuracy my using API's to data proprietors.
+- Can also improve info accuracy by using API's like yfinance.